Skip to content

 Overview

-The semantic layer is an abstraction that sits between your raw data and the people who consume it.
-It maps technical database objects — tables, columns, joins — to business concepts like "revenue," "active users," or "churn rate," giving everyone in your organization a shared vocabulary to query data without needing to understand the underlying schema.
+The semantic layer sits between your raw data and the people who consume it.
+It maps technical database objects (tables, columns, joins) to business concepts like "revenue," "active users," or "churn rate," so everyone in your organization queries data with the same vocabulary without needing to understand the underlying schema.

 What is the Semantic Layer?